Cancer and Pain Management

 What is nonpharmacological pain management?

 Nonpharmacological pain management is the management of pain without medicines.
 This method utilizes ways to alter thoughts and focus concentration to better manage and reduce pain.
 Methods of nonpharmacological pain include:

 Education and psychological conditioning

-Ask for an explanation of each step of a procedure in detail, utilizing simple pictures or diagrams when available.
+Ask for an explanation of each step of a procedure.

-Meet with the person who will be performing the procedure and write down answers to questions.
+Meet with the person who will be doing the procedure and write down answers to questions.

 Tour the room where the procedure will take place.